bparanj/crystal/programming/ai/patents/brainstorm.md

      - Use of ensemble methods for improving detection accuracy.
      - Integration of AI with traditional signature-based systems.
      - Utilization of real-time data streams for adaptive learning.
-   - Categorize these as **patterns of innovation** in AI-driven cybersecurity.
+   - Categorize these as **patterns of innovation** in cybersecurity.

 ---

 ### 6. **Analyze the Levels of Innovation**
    - Classify each patent according to its inventive level:
-     - **Level 1:** Minor tweaks to existing AI models (e.g., adjusting hyperparameters).
+     - **Level 1:** Minor tweaks to existing cybersecurity patents.
-     - **Level 2:** Improvements in existing AI methods for better threat detection (e.g., new feature extraction techniques).
+     - **Level 2:** Improvements in existing cybersecurity threat detection methods for better threat detection (e.g., new feature extraction techniques).
      - **Level 3:** Novel applications of AI in specific security contexts (e.g., using federated learning for distributed systems).
      - **Level 4:** Cross-disciplinary innovations (e.g., combining quantum computing with AI for encryption analysis).
      - **Level 5:** Breakthroughs (e.g., completely new paradigms in AI for detecting advanced persistent threats).